The founding partnership of Paynter and Dixon

 The artisan: George Paynter

 George Paynter was a skilled carpenter with an eye for innovation.
-Born and bred in Hay, less is known of his background prior to employment with Dixon & Butterworth.
+Born in Victoria and raised in Hay, less is known of his background prior to employment with Dixon & Butterworth.

 He worked as a foreman carpenter in the business until the partnership dissolved in 1913.
 Ambition must have surfaced, because the carpenter took the bold step of relocating his family to Sydney.
 Once there, he established a building firm in partnership with John Tropman, a fellow worker from Hay.